In this section:

 The Portsmouth City Council SEND Strategy 2019-2022 aims to promote inclusion and improve the outcomes for Portsmouth children and young people aged 0-25 years with SEND and their families.

-The full strategy is available to read on the Local Offer website.
+Read the full strategy on the Portsmouth SEND Local Offer website.

 SEN PROVISION IN PORTSMOUTH